-Remember the days of pining for ratty copies of films like Monstrosity aka The Atomic Brain on VHS?
+Remember the days of pining for ratty copies of films like The Atomic Brain aka Monstrosity on VHS?
 Possibly forking out $15-20 a piece?
-Sure, there was a certain romanticism to xeroxed covers from far away lands (still is, to some extent), but today, things are thankfully different.
-Holding the case for this Something Weird triple feature, all I can do is bask in the warmth of tainted trash pixie dust.
-It’s a no-brainer.
+Sure, there was a certain romanticism to photocopied covers from far away lands.
+But today, things are thankfully different.
+Proving that point is this Something Weird triple feature.
+All I can do is bask in the warmth of tainted trash pixie dust.

 The Atomic Brain would make Ed Wood proud.
 I mean that sincerely.
-It’s all here: the Lobo-esque man-monster, a scientist involved in grave robbing experiments, one or two residential sets, odd sexual underpinnings (“Making love to an 80 year old woman in the body of a 20 year old girl is insanity!”), and strangely iconic music cues.
-The kind-of-odd-but-not-really plot deals with an old bag’s quest to find a fresh young form to replace her own rapidly decaying body.
+It’s all here: the Lobo-esque man-monster, a scientist involved in grave robbing experiments, one or two residential sets, odd sexual underpinnings (“Making love to an 80 year old woman in the body of a 20 year old girl is insanity!”), and iconic library music cues.
+The kind-of-odd-but-not-really plot deals with an old lady’s quest to find a fresh young form to replace her own rapidly decaying body.
 After a series of failures utilizing recently expired victims, Dr. Frank (he works for the lady, Mrs. March) decides that still-living specimens are needed.
-Cue Nina, Beatrice, and Anita, three cover girl foreigners that answer Mrs. March’s “help wanted” ad.
-And have really, ahem, interesting accents.
+Cue Nina, Beatrice, and Anita, three cover girls that answer Mrs. March’s “help wanted” ad.
 After Mrs. March examines the girls via towel striptease, her “gigolo” servant Victor gets a little lustful, Dr. Frank continues his atomic chamber experiments, and someone gets a little cat on the brain.
-Death comes from below!
 Escape is futile!

-Filmed in ten days by Ray Dennis Steckler cohort Joseph Mascelli, The Atomic Brain is a Backyard Hollywood Classic.
-Aside from the film’s similarities to Wood’s late 50s oeuvre, a reliance on post-dubbing, dead pan narration, and a singular claustrophobic location (an old mansion located around Hancock Park in L.A.) is like cement in the mold.
+Filmed in ten days by Ray Dennis Steckler cohort Joseph Mascelli, The Atomic Brain is a DIY Hollywood classic.
+Aside from the film’s similarities to Wood’s late 50s oeuvre, a reliance on post-dubbing, dead pan narration, and a singular claustrophobic location (an old mansion located around Hancock Park in L.A.) cements the experience.
 This is the kind of perfect strange film charm that inspires global searches to uncover its existence.
 Luckily, you don’t have to reach that far, so savor all 65 minutes of it.

 30 minutes of plot, 40 minutes of strange, almost innocent sex.
-Boobs, butts, lesbos, drag queens, an old woman watching (to which she replies, “Oh, if I were ten years younger!”) — pretty much the works.
-Normally, a film like this wouldn’t raise an eyebrow to non-sexploitation fans, but Love After Death (titled Unsatisfied Love onscreen) is too unhinged to deny.
-A lot of the shots are haphazard and kinetic, coming across as intentionally skewed and/or just plain inept.
+Boobs, butts, lesbians, drag queens, an old woman watching (to which she replies, “Oh, if I were ten years younger!”) — pretty much the works.
+Normally, a film like this wouldn’t raise an eyebrow to non-sexploitation fans, but Love After Death is too unhinged to deny.
+A lot of the shots are haphazard and kinetic, coming across as intentionally skewed and/or just plain rushed.
 Either way, one-time director Glauco Del Mar does a nice job of matching the film’s subject matter with an equal dose of visual weirdness.
-Love that zoom lens.
+Love that zoom lens!
 There’s also some mismatched footage featuring “The Steve Rios Band,” Montel humorously emerging from his soil tomb with ear and nose plugs, and a bathroom karate chop.
-Since templated sexploitation films are a dime a dozen, it would have been nice to see this film play out with more reliance on the cheapo horror elements.
+Since sexploitation films are a dime a dozen, it would have been nice to see this film play out with more reliance on the cheapo horror elements.
 Regardless, Love After Death is a head-spinning sex ‘n’ death trip, one that won’t be soon forgotten.

 Releases like this realize the true possibilities of the DVD format.
-If you’ve got any interest in these films at all, this disc is a definite pleaser, especially for the price (around fifteen smackers).
+If you’ve got any interest in these films at all, this disc is a definite pleaser.
 Let’s hope Something Weird can take a hint and crank out a few more just like it.